For You — Body

 Stress: The Invisible Accelerant

 Chronic stress from flat rate pressure, shop politics, financial uncertainty, and the constant mental load of diagnostic work elevates cortisol.
 Sustained cortisol elevation accelerates aging at the cellular level.
-Research on telomere length — the protective caps on your chromosomes — shows that chronic stress shortens telomeres faster, which is literally accelerated biological aging.
+Chronic stress shortens telomeres — the protective caps on your chromosomes — which is literally accelerated biological aging.

 But beyond the biology: chronic stress drives every bad coping mechanism.
 The energy drinks.
 The fast food.
 The beer after work.
 The staying up too late because it's "your time."
 Stress management isn't soft — it's the foundation that every other longevity decision sits on.
 Boundaries at work.
 Genuine rest on days off.
 Relationships that recharge you.
 Processing the mental load instead of burying it under another 12-hour day.